-Demand for individual products differs across markets in our model according to our random effects, σ_c .
-The size of σ_c impacts both the number of local level zeros and the consumer welfare gains from online variety.
+Demand for individual products differs across markets in our model according to our random effects, $\sigma_c$ .
+The size of $\sigma_c$ impacts both the number of local level zeros and the consumer welfare gains from online variety.
 Figure 7 shows this relationship.
-The plot is centered on the estimated σ (x-axis) and corresponding percent of local zero sales and estimated consumer welfare gains (y-axis) of the Local RE model.
-As across-market heterogeneity increases, corresponding to σ between 100% and 200%, the fraction of zeros increases.
+The plot is centered on the estimated $\sigma$ (x-axis) and corresponding percent of local zero sales and estimated consumer welfare gains (y-axis) of the Local RE model.
+As across-market heterogeneity increases, corresponding to $\sigma$ between 100% and 200%, the fraction of zeros increases.
 The plot demonstrates how the model is identified.
 There is a monotonic relationship between zeros and across-market demand heterogeneity.

 The second feature the plot highlights is the relationship between across-market demand heterogeneity and the gains from online retail.
-As σ_c increases, each location has stronger preferences for a smaller subset of products.
+As $\sigma_c$ increases, each location has stronger preferences for a smaller subset of products.
 Since this makes it easier for local retailers to cater to these preferences, the additional value created by the large online choice set is smaller.
 While we use shoes as our example good, the internet has increased product variety broadly.
 Figure 7 illustrates the central role across-market demand heterogeneity plays in the calculation of the gains from online variety.
-In the extreme where there is no across-market demand heterogeneity, the gains are nearly 40% higher relative to our baseline estimates for shoes.
-If heterogeneity were twice that of our estimates, the gains from online variety would be about 40% the size of our baseline estimates.
+In the extreme where there is no across-market demand heterogeneity, the gains are nearly 60% higher relative to our baseline estimates for shoes (i.e. on the right y-axis: 160 compared to 100).
+If heterogeneity were twice that of our estimates, the gains from online variety would be about 35% the size of our baseline estimates.
 The gains from additional variety fall rapidly as the degree of across-market demand heterogeneity rises.
 Ultimately, Figure 7 highlights the importance in this type of analysis of accounting for the differences in local demand and the targeting of local assortments.